therealvishnuvardhan/inspirante-Vishnu/README.md

 - Duplicate registration validation preventing double registrations with clear error alerts.
 - Admin-specific restriction: Admins cannot register for events.

+- Seamless looping `VideoBackground` on the main layout for an immersive UI.
+- Confirmation modal (`ConfirmModal`) for registration actions (confirm before registering/cancelling).
+- Optimistic UI updates for registrations (instant UI feedback, background sync with server).
+- Client-side search and filtering of events (by name, venue, category).
+- SessionStorage caching of the events list to reduce perceived load times.
+- Debounced loading spinners (only show spinner after short delay to avoid flicker).
+- Visual capacity indicator via `CapacityBar` component with the same color coding used in the admin dashboard.
+- Protected routes (`ProtectedRoute`) enforcing role-based access for student and admin pages.

 ---

 ## Tech Stack & Architecture